 A button in the upper-right corner of the toolbar controls the global automation.
 When you click this button to change its state, it will change the automation state for all programs in the project.
 (If you have changed the automation state of an individual program or audio track as described below, then this global automation button will indicate that rather than the global automation state.)

-Click this global automation button to toggle between two states:
+Click this global automation button to cycle through its three states: